 Leica M8 vs Sony RX100 IV

 The Leica M8 and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced, respectively, in September 2006 and June 2015.
-The M8 is a rangefinder-style mirrorless camera, while the RX100 IV is a fixed lens compact.
+The M8 is a rangefinder-focusing mirrorless camera, while the RX100 IV is a fixed lens compact.
 The cameras are based on an APS-H (M8) and an one-inch (RX100 IV) sensor.
 The Leica has a resolution of 10.4 megapixels, whereas the Sony provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.